jchambers/pushy/index.md

 The APNs protocol is built on top of the [HTTP/2 protocol](https://http2.github.io/).
 HTTP/2 is a relatively new protocol, and relies on some new developments that aren't yet wide-spread in the Java world.
 In particular:

 1. HTTP/2 depends on [ALPN](https://tools.ietf.org/html/rfc7301), a TLS extension for protocol negotiation.
 No version of Java has native ALPN support at this time.
-The ALPN requirement may be met either by [using OpenSSL as an SSL provider](#using-native-openssl-as-an-ssl-provider) or by [using Jetty's ALPN implementation](#using-jettys-alpn-implementation) under OpenJDK 7 or 8.
+The ALPN requirement may be met either by [using a native SSL provider](#using-a-native-ssl-provider) or by [using Jetty's ALPN implementation](#using-jettys-alpn-implementation) under OpenJDK 7 or 8.
 2. The HTTP/2 specification requires the use of [ciphers](https://httpwg.github.io/specs/rfc7540.html#rfc.section.9.2.2) that weren't introduced in Java until Java 8.
-Using OpenSSL as an SSL provider is the best way to meet this requirement under Java 7.
-Using OpenSSL isn't a requirement under Java 8, but may still yield performance gains.
+Using a native SSL provider is the best way to meet this requirement under Java 7.
+A native SSL provider isn't a requirement under Java 8, but may still yield performance gains.

-Generally speaking, using OpenSSL as your SSL provider is the best way to fulfill the system requirements imposed by HTTP/2 because installation is fairly straightforward, it works for Java 7 onward and generally offers better SSL performance than the JDK SSL provider.
+Generally speaking, a native SSL provider is the best way to fulfill the system requirements imposed by HTTP/2 because installation is fairly straightforward, it works for Java 7 onward and generally offers better SSL performance than the JDK SSL provider.

-### Using OpenSSL as an SSL provider
+### Using a native SSL provider

-Using OpenSSL as an SSL provider fulfills the ALPN and cipher suite requirements imposed by HTTP/2.
-To use OpenSSL as an SSL provider, you'll need OpenSSL 1.0.2 or newer installed.
-You'll also need to add `netty-tcnative` as a dependency to your project.
-The `netty-tcnative` wiki provides [detailed instructions](http://netty.io/wiki/forked-tomcat-native.html), but in short, you'll need to add one additional platform-specific dependency to your project.
+Using a native SSL provider (like [OpenSSL](https://www.openssl.org/), [BoringSSL](https://boringssl.googlesource.com/boringssl/), or [LibreSSL](http://www.libressl.org/)) (via `netty-tcnative`) fulfills the ALPN and cipher suite requirements imposed by HTTP/2 under all supported versions of Java.
+To use a native SSL provider, you'll need to add `netty-tcnative` as a dependency to your project.
+The `netty-tcnative` wiki provides [detailed instructions](http://netty.io/wiki/forked-tomcat-native.html), but in short, you'll need to add one additional platform-specific dependency to your project; we recommend using a statically-linked flavor if your platform supports it.
 This approach will meet all requirements imposed by HTTP/2 under Java 7 and 8.

+Please note that Pushy requires netty-tcnative 1.1.33.Fork15 or newer.

 Additionally, you'll need [`alpn-api`](http://mvnrepository.com/artifact/org.eclipse.jetty.alpn/alpn-api) as a `runtime` dependency for your project.
 If you're managing dependencies manually, you'll just need to make sure the latest version of `alpn-api` is available on your classpath.

-Please note that, at least as recently as OS X 10.11 (El Capitan), Mac OS X did not ship with a version of OpenSSL that supports ALPN or the cipher suites required by HTTP/2.
-If you're using Mac OS X and intend to use OpenSSL as your SSL provider, you'll need to update OpenSSL 1.0.2 or newer.

 ### Using Jetty's ALPN implementation

-As an alternative to OpenSSL, you may use Jetty's ALPN implementation if you're using OpenJDK 8.
-Please note that if you're not using Java 8 or newer, you'll need to meet the cipher suite requirement separately; you may do so either by using OpenSSL (which also fulfills the ALPN requirement) or by using another cryptography provider (which is beyond the scope of this README).
+As an alternative to a native SSL provider, you may use Jetty's ALPN implementation if you're using OpenJDK 8.
+Please note that if you're not using Java 8 or newer, you'll need to meet the cipher suite requirement separately; you may do so either by using a native SSL provider (which also fulfills the ALPN requirement) or by using another cryptography provider (which is beyond the scope of this document).

-Using Jetty's ALPN implementation is somewhat more complicated than using OpenSSL as an SSL provider.
-You'll need to choose a version of `alpn-boot` specific to the version (down to the update!) of OpenJDK you're using, and then add it to your *boot* class path.
+Using Jetty's ALPN implementation is somewhat more complicated than using a native SSL provider.
+You'll need to choose a version of `alpn-boot` specific to the version (down to the update!) of OpenJDK you're using, and then add it to your *boot* class path (note that this is *not* the same as your regular classpath).
 [Detailed instructions](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html) are provided by Jetty.

 If you know exactly which version of Java you'll be running, you can just add that specific version of `alpn-boot` to your boot class path.
 If your project might run on a number of different systems and if you use Maven, you can use the [`jetty-alpn-agent`](https://github.com/jetty-project/jetty-alpn-agent) in your `pom.xml`, which loads the correct `alpn-boot` JAR file for the current Java version on the fly.